Table of Contents

 Yoga

-Yoga is often recommended as a holistic and complementary benzo treatment option, and for good reason.
-With its focus on body, soul and mind as a single entity, yoga for addiction treatment helps to establish reconnection with the body and spirit, promotes self-esteem, balance, and reduction of impulsivity, as well as providing a healthy coping mechanism to control negative thoughts and behaviors by being able to control bodily movement through the yoga breathing and poses.
+Yoga is often recommended as a holistic and complementary benzo addiction treatment option, and for good reason.
+With its focus on body, soul, and mind as a single entity, yoga for addiction treatment helps to establish reconnection with the body and spirit, promotes self-esteem, balance, and reduction of impulsivity, as well as providing a healthy coping mechanism to control negative thoughts and behaviors by being able to control bodily movement through the yoga breathing and poses.

 Mindfulness Meditation